 Prayaschit Karma (Atonement Deeds)

 Whenever we do any wrong thing or we feel that we have made a mistake.
-Then, by correcting deeds, correcting the mistakes is called as Prayaschit Karma.
+Then, by correcting deeds, correcting the mistakes is called Prayaschit Karma.

 Nishidddh Karma (Prohibited Karma)